-Getting started in amateur wedding photography can seem really scary.
+Getting started in amateur wedding photography (like most freelance photography) can seem really scary.
 It’s up to the photographer to make sure to capture all of the important details of the big day.

 But wedding photography doesn’t have to be so stressful.
 With these 25 tips, you will feel more prepared and confident before, during, and after the wedding.

 It is very important that you prep your equipment the day before the wedding event.
 You can ensure you have all of the gear cleaned, capped, and set next to the door before heading out the next morning.

 It would be very unfortunate to arrive at a wedding only to realise that you forgot to bring extra memory cards.